Pointers to Classic Mac Sites

 Nov-Dec 2005

-An interesting Web site for old Mac info is Vintage Mac World by Phil Beesley.
-It looks pretty comprehensive for Apple II, Apple II and the earliest Macs, As of this date it's currently maintained.
+An interesting Web site for old Mac info is Vintage Mac World "Mostly Neat Stuff" by Phil Beesley.
+It looks pretty comprehensive for Apple II, Apple II and the earliest Macs.
+Last date on home page is 2008.

 While looking for Mac networking info, I noticed the mac512.com Web site has a good descritption of early Mac networking, and suggestions on how old and newer Macs can network.
 Check it out for mixed Ethernet and AppleTalk/Phonenet operation.